seato/notes-to-self/README.md

 `$ grep -rilE "programmer|author" * | grep -viE ".pl|.py" | xargs grep -rinEA 5 "programmer|author" > hit_list`

 an awesome link for more [grep examples](http://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/)
+my most common use cases

+# basic usage (90% of the time)
+1. sed substitute one string for another
+`$ echo foobar | sed 's/bar/lish/'`
+2. sed substitute one string for another, and overwrite the file in place
+`$ sed -i 's/bar/lish/' foo.txt`

+an awesome tutorial for more [sed usage](http://www.grymoire.com/Unix/Sed.html)
 `$ grep -rilE "programmer|author" * | grep -viE ".pl|.py" | xargs grep -rinEA 5 "programmer|author" > hit_list`
 Look in all of the files for references to programmers or authors, ignore the python scripts and prolog crap, then store the lines containing the programers/authors in my hit_list.
 If you want to be able to read this for what it is, check out my page on [[practical grep]] commands